scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 An ISD is governed by one or multiple ASes, known as the **Voting ASes**.
 Furthermore, each ISD has a set of ASes that form the ISD core, known as the **Core ASes**.
 The set of Core and Voting ASes may be, but do not necessarily have to be the same ASes.
 Governance is implemented by a policy called the **Trust Root Configuration** (TRC), which is negotiated by the Voting ASes and which defines the locally scoped roots of trust used to validate bindings between names and public keys.

 Authentication in SCION is based on X.509 certificates that bind identifiers to public keys and carry digital signatures that are verified by roots of trust.
 SCION allows each ISD to define its own set of trust roots, along with the policy governing their use.
 Such scoping of trust roots within an ISD improves security as compromise of a private key associated with a trust root cannot be used to forge a certificate outside the ISD.
-An ISD's trust roots and policy are encoded in the TRC, which has a version number, a list of public keys that serves as root of trust for various purposes, and a voting quorum governing the number of signatures required to update TRCs.
+An ISD's trust roots and policy are encoded in the TRC, which has a base and serial number, a list of public keys that serves as root of trust for various purposes, and a voting quorum governing the number of signatures required to update TRCs.
 The TRC serves as a way to bootstrap all authentication within SCION.
 Additionally, TRC versioning is used to efficiently revoke compromised roots of trust.

 The TRC also provides *trust agility* - enabling users to select the trust roots used to initiate certificate validation.
 This implies that ASes are free to choose one or more ISDs they believe maintain an uncompromised set of trust roots.
 ASes can thus transparently define trust relationships between parts of the network, which differs from trust models provided by other PKI architectures.